Welcome to Northeastern University—Toronto!

 Northeastern University—Toronto Address

 First Canadian Place, 100 King St. West, Suite 4620, Toronto, ON, M5X 1E2.
-The Toronto campus is on the 46th floor of First Canadian Place.
-To access the 46th floor, take the elevator marked 44-56 floor in the main lobby.
+The Toronto campus is on the 46 and 52 floors of First Canadian Place.
+To access the campus take the elevator marked 44-56 floor in the main lobby.
 Information on visiting the Toronto campus can be found here.